Sam Loves Stories

 📖 Example: Flying on a Plane

-Why Social Stories Work
+Why Companion Stories Work

 For autistic children, the world is often overwhelming.
 Too many stimuli, too many unwritten rules, too many unexpected turns.